Plan Your Visit

 Access for Speakers & Staff

-Town Hall is also ADA accessible for speakers and staff.
+Town Hall is ADA accessible for presenters, performers, and staff.
 All backstage and back-of-house areas are accessible for all bodies.
 For more information or specific inquiries, please contact firstname.lastname@example.org.

 Town Hall believes that everyone deserves access to fresh ideas, and all Town Hall-produced programs are free for everyone age 22 and under.
 If cost poses a barrier to your attendance at one of our events, please contact us at email@example.com.

 Please note that Town Hall does not dictate ticket prices for organizations renting our stages.
 Our ticketing structure and free youth tickets do not extend to programs produced by rental partners.